A mind-blowing worldwide search for my old friend.

 Consequently, we initially decided (reluctantly) to decline the commission.

-Here the reasons why we rejected this particular person’s trace.
+Here’s why we rejected this particular person’s trace.

 - Very low chance of success!
 Did not wish the client to waste his money.